-Your body runs on an invisible or internal clock that causes you to feel sleepier at night and more awake and alert during the day.
+Your body runs on an internal clock that causes you to feel sleepier at night and more awake and alert during the day.
 This natural sleep-wake rhythm is known as the circadian rhythm.
 A disruption of this rhythm may be considered a circadian rhythm sleep disorder.

 There are several types of circadian rhythm sleep disorder.
 Many classifications are based on when a person typically goes to sleep.

 People with this condition go to bed earlier than most people, typically between 6 p.m. and 9 p.m.
 They also wake up early, usually between 2 a.m. and 5 a.m.
 People with ASP are more likely to be middle-aged or older adults.